-The Museum of the American Revolution takes visitors on a journey through the incredible, unlikely story of our nation’s founding.
-Through exhibition galleries, theaters and a distinguished collection of original artifacts the complete history of the American Revolution will be brought to life within this 118,000 sq ft state-of-the-art facility… more than just a cultural center, also a one-of-a-kind backdrop for special events in Philadelphia.
+The Museum of the American Revolution takes visitors on a journey through the dramatic, surprising story of our nation’s founding.
+Through exhibition galleries, theaters and a distinguished collection of original artifacts, the powerful history of the American Revolution is brought to life.
+The 118,000 sq ft state-of-the-art building opened its doors in Historic Philadelphia in 2017.
+With gracious architecture, amazing terrace views and immersive exhibit spaces, the Museum also offers a one-of-a-kind backdrop for special events.

 LENFEST MEYER THEATER

-During museum hours, Cross Keys Café welcomes both guests and locals to enjoy colonial-era inspired dishes, locally sourced produce, made-to-order barista menu, and seasonal outdoor seating.
-The modern space is available to rent for a private event and it also includes the outdoor patio on third street.
+During museum hours, Cross Keys Café welcomes both guests and locals to enjoy Brûlée's colonial-era inspired menu, made-to-order barista offerings and seasonal outdoor seating.
+The modern bistro which includes patio space on Third Street is also available to rent for private events.